PLEASE DO NOT INCLUDE PROTECTED HEALTH INFORMATION IN YOUR APPLICATION

-Applications will be reviewed by the Department in the order they are received.
+Applications will be reviewed by the Department in the order they are received; however, applicants that demonstrate an exceptional need as determined by the Department will receive priority.
 Applications will be considered complete if they have answered all required questions and included all requested documentation.
 If an application is deemed incomplete, it will not proceed through the remainder of the evaluation process.
-The first 8 County applications and the first 2 Tribal applications received that meet criteria will be accepted.
-Applications that do not meet criteria will not be awarded.
-The County application will close on April 11th, or after the receipt of 8 successful applications, whichever comes first.
-The Tribal application will close on April 11th, or after the receipt of 2 successful applications, whichever comes first.
-County applications received after the Department has received 8 successful county applications will not be awarded.
-Tribal applications received after the Department has received 2 successful tribal applications will not be awarded.
+Applications received that do not meet application criteria will not be awarded.
+The application will close on May 23, 2025.

 Proposed Project Cost Guidance